rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 The lips of the righteous know what is acceptable, but the mouth of the wicked, what is perverse. ^1032

-A false balance is an abomination to the Lord, but a just weight is his delight. ^1101
+A false balance is an abomination to the LORD, but a just weight is his delight. ^1101

 When pride comes, then comes disgrace, but with the humble is wisdom. ^1102